allanncruz/starter-theme-wp/README.md

-# Boilerplate Front-End Wp #
+# Wp Theme Skeleton
-It is a ready-made structure with pre-configured automation, using defined processing resources.
+It is a Wordpress theme with pre-configured automation, using defined processing resources.

-The interface has a Wordpress theme structured with Bootstrap 4, in order to standardize institutional production modes.
+The interface has a structured with Bootstrap 4, in order to standardize the institutional production modes.

 ##### Global Dependencies